GerritCodeReview/aws-gerrit/dual-master/README.md

 accordingly.

 * `HA_PROXY_MAX_COUNT`: Optional.
 Maximum number of EC2 instances in the haproxy autoscaling group.
 "2" by default.
 Minimum: "2".

+* `MASTER_MAX_COUNT`: Optional.
+Maximum number of EC2 instances in the master autoscaling group.
+"2" by default.
+Minimum: "2".

 #### REPLICATION SERVICE